archphile/thepenguin/content/post/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 - Not to "advertise" or discuss about my new habits if I am not asked.
 I am not a hipster and I don't follow any trend.
 I am just a guy struggling with first-world addictions.

 - Not to take what others say seriously.
 Some of them say I am a **"Luddite"** or a **victim of the ""Minimalism" trend**, others say I am **simply obsessive**.
-I just don't care about anything I hear about my "new self" (if we can call this a self - but that's a Bhuddist topic to be analyzed on another post :P).
+I just don't care about anything I hear about my "new self" (if we can call this a self - but that's a Buddhist topic to be analyzed on another post :P).

 ## Conclusion